spacinov/sipua/docs/index.rst

 - A transport layer supporting UDP, TCP and WebSocket.
 - A transaction layer for stateful user agents and proxies.
 - An RTP and RTCP stack with optional support for `ICE`_ and `DTLS-SRTP`_.
+- Support for PCMU, PCMA and Opus audio codecs.

 .. toctree::
    :caption: API Reference